 Before we jump to conclusions, let’s discover how to use TikTok and how the platform really works.

 Most people use TikTok purely for entertainment.
 Thus, to market your business on the app successfully, you have to make it as fun and casual as you possibly can.
 If your content comes off as too pushy or promotional, it’ll drive people away.
 Good marketers are first and foremost great storytellers.
-So, make sure to tell the story of your brand in an immersive and engaging way.
+So, be sure to tell the story of your brand in an immersive and engaging way.

 Before jumping onto your TikTok marketing campaign, we recommend you familiarize yourself with the app to understand the demographic and culture.
 The overwhelming majority of TikTok users are young adults aged 15-25.
 TikTok marketing can be hugely beneficial for your business if your target audience overlaps with this age group.